Elf (film): Filming

 Principal photography began on December 9, 2002, and wrapped on March 7, 2003.
-Filming took place in New York City, as well as in Vancouver and at Riverview Hospital in Coquitlam, British Columbia.
+Filming took place in New York City, as well as in Vancouver and at Riverview Hospital in Coquitlam, Canada.

 The film makes heavy use of forced perspective to exaggerate the size of Buddy compared to all the other elves.
 Stop motion animation was employed for certain sequences.
 CGI usage was kept to a minimum due to Favreau's own preference, something for which he later noted that he "had to fight very hard".

 Ferrell said in interviews that he suffered ill effects after eating the sugary foods that Buddy consumes in the film.

 Zooey Deschanel's singing was not in the original script, and Favreau added it when he learned that she was a singer.
 Ferrell improvised several moments in the film, including the scene in which Buddy starts singing in the middle of Santaland at Gimbels, and the scene in which Buddy screams out "Santa!" when Gimbels' manager, Wanda, announces that Santa is coming to the store.